AndrewJDick/banoffee/README.md

 - An example jumbotron class has been included in `www/templates/search.html`.

 ### CSS
-- We have left in a default style.css in the www folder if you do not wish to use SASS.
+- We have left in a default `style.css` in the www folder if you do not wish to use SASS.
+You do not have to make any changes to the *index.html* file, since *style.css* is already imported into the `scss/main.scss` file.
+Note that all SASS files will overwrite the style.css stylesheet.

 ## Javascript